-To assist with its duties and to contribute to its discussions and deliberations, the Committee appointed a non-voting, independent consultant, Mr Peter Merrett, a former partner of PricewaterhouseCoopers.
+To assist with its duties and to contribute to its discussions and deliberations, the Committee has appointed a non-voting, independent consultant, Mr Peter Merrett, a former partner of PricewaterhouseCoopers.
 Mr Merrett provides both advice and an external perspective to the Committee's work, without the duties imposed on a Director.
 He also acts as an advisor/sounding board to the Chair of the Committee, as required.

-Membership: Mr G Toovey (Chair), Mr D Bentham, Mr A Evans, Ms D Fraser and Ms W Machin (ex officio).
+Membership: Mr D Bentham (Chair), Mr A Evans, Ms D Fraser and Ms W Machin.